To: Massachusetts Nursing and Professional Healthcare Organizations

 Re: Prescription Monitoring Program AND Advanced Practice Nurses Who Prescribe Controlled Substances Mandatory Education Requirement

-The Board of Registration in Nursing (Board) would like to convey the following two important updates:
+The Board of Registration in Nursing (Board) would like to convey the following:

 Prescription Monitoring Program

 The Department of Public Health established the Prescription Monitoring Program (PMP) in 1992 pursuant to joint regulations of the Drug Control Program (see 105 CMR 700.006(J)) and the Board of Registration in Pharmacy (247 CMR 5.04).
 The PMP collects prescribing and dispensing information on Massachusetts Schedule II - VI controlled substances dispensed pursuant to a prescription.
 The PMP utilizes the data collected to determine prescribing and dispensing trends; provide educational information to health care providers and the public; and provide case information to regulatory and law enforcement agencies concerning drug distribution and diversion.

 The Massachusetts Prescription Awareness Tool (MassPAT) will go live August 22, 2016.
 Online registration for MassPAT is now open.
 Users will not be able to conduct patient searches in MassPAT until August 22, 2016.
 For more information, including accessing MassPAT, please follow this link to the Prescription Monitoring Program (PMP) website: www.mass.gov/dph/dcp/pmp.

 As of January 1, 2011, with subsequent amendments from chapter 52 of the Acts of 2016, pursuant to MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration (MCSR) and subsequently during each APRN license renewal period, must complete education relative to:

 - the risks of abuse and addiction associated with opioid medication;